RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Evaluation

 In \autoref{fig:overall-eval-bar}(d), we show the cost efficiency of \sys under fluctuating instance availability.
 We now break down how the throughput and cost efficiency of \sys change under a steady setting with different numbers of preemptible rollout instances.
 We show the results in \autoref{fig:ablation_cost_efficiency}.

 The throughput is relative to the case with no preemptible instances for rollout, where \sys falls back to the same workflow as veRL, in which rollout is fully executed on the training cluster.
 Both the throughput and cost efficiency improves until they reach the saturation point where rollout is already accelerated enough to match the training speed of the training cluster.
 Even with only one instance, the throughput increases by 37\% and the per-token training cost reduces by 22\%.
 With 6 instances, throughput further increases by 64\% compared to a single instance, while the cost further reduces by 21\%.
 We note that the trend in cost efficiency depends on the relative resource (GPU) ratio between the training cluster and the rollout instance pool, rather than the absolute number of rollout instances. \sys efficiently scales to more rollout instances as the training cluster scales.
+Besides, our evaluation across different maximum response lengths in~\autoref{sec:ablation_len} shows that \sys can utilize more and more preemptible instances as length grows to improve throughput and cost efficiency.